lelandcypress/Password-Randomizer/README.md

 Next steps: Convert possibleCombinations into a function.
 Eventually we will need to be able to run a loop that randomly selects one of the 4 index points within this array a set number of times.
 I plan to start with setting it to 8 times, if successful I should be able to set a variable to match end user input.

 Note: this code block is currently nested within a declared function generatePassword.
 As I progress, I am not convinced this is the best spot for this code.
 I will address this once I proof out how to randomly iterate over possibleCombinations.
 It is possible I may create a new function, and set possibleCombinations as the output.

+Step 2: Branched off into "Array Madness" to proof out my theory.
+I moved out all arrays from the local code block of generatePassword() and made them more global given they were still in the code block of writePassword

+Changed the name of array of functions to buildingBlocks, added car constructor:

+        //array of functions above
+        var buildingBlocks= [randLetter(),randLetterUpper(), randNum(),randSpecChar()];
+        //Generates a random number based on the length of buildingBlocks var constructor= Math.floor((Math.random() * buildingBlocks.length));

+To pro